Optimal martingale transport between radially symmetric marginals in general dimensions: Structure of optimal martingale transport in higher dimensions

 \subsection{Deformation lemma and main theorem}

-In this section, we will present a deformation lemma which will allow martingale transport problem under radial marginals to be reduced to the problem on the one-dimensional subspaces, where we can apply the results in the previous section. \begin{lemma}[Deformation Lemma] Consider the cost function of the form $c(x,y) = h(|x-y|)$ and let $L_x$ be the one-dimensional subspace spanned by $x$, $x\neq 0$.
-Let $\phi$ be a probability measure on $\R^d$ with barycenter at $x$ and assume that $\phi$ is not supported on $L_x$.
-Suppose that $r \mapsto {h'(r)}/{r}$ is strictly decreasing for $r>0$.
-Then, there exists a probability measure $\psi$ with barycenter at $x$, supported on $L_x$ and is $R$- equivalent to $\phi$, such that
+In this section, we will present a deformation lemma which will allow martingale transport problem under radial marginals to be reduced to the problem on the one-dimensional subspaces, where we can apply the results in the previous section.